 Thinking about buying a house in the Netherlands?
 Wondering what the housing prices are doing?
-And if now is the right time to jump into the Dutch housing market?
+And if now is the right time to jump into the Dutch housing market and take out a mortgage?
 Then this update is for you!

-But we’re not the experts, so we’ve partnered up with the experts at Expat Mortage Platform to bring you seven things you need to know before buying a house in the Netherlands in 2020.
-If you need help with securing a mortgage, got questions about the housing market of today, or are simply interested in buying a house in the Netherlands then they’re the people to give you a hand!
+We’re not the experts on the Dutch housing market, so we’ve partnered up with Melissa Zahaf and Arjen Hardesmeets at Expat Mortgage Platform to bring you this article.
+If you have questions about the housing market of today or are simply interested in buying a house in the Netherlands then they’re the people to give you a hand!

-Housing prices in other major cities in the Netherlands
+What are the housing prices in other major cities in the Netherlands?

 But now you might ask us: why are you telling us about Amsterdam?
 We don’t want to live in the capital!
 We’d rather live somewhere else!
 Well, oftentimes Amsterdam can be seen as a predictive indicator of how the housing market will function in other major cities in the Netherlands.
 For example, the national trend of rising prices and corporations investing in apartment blocks all broke out of the capital after the crisis.
 It spread to the other major cities in the Randstad, and eventually the rest of the country.